 Trains are little bit worse option than buses due to less train lines, longer travel time and more expensive tickets.
 On the other hand, travelling by train could be more comfortable.

 The busiest train line is Zagreb-Split, driven by tilting train.
 Usually, there are three to four departures a day from Zagreb to Split and vice versa.

 Next option to reach Split is by plane.
 Split Airport is located 24 kilometers away from the center of the city.
-That distance can be traversed by bus, taxi (including Uber) or private transfer.
+The distance can be traversed by bus, taxi (including Uber) or private transfer.
 Another option is to rent a car.

 Split is located in Dalmatia on the Adriatic coast, between cities Zadar and Dubrovnik.
 The attractiveness of its location lies in the beautiful Adriatic coast and the naturally preserved Marjan hill.

 The most common accommodation type in Split is accommodation in private apartments.

 The price depends on location and season.
 The most expensive apartments are located in the center of the city, and in city areas close to the beaches like Bacvice, Znjan and Meje.